aldefouw/redcap-project-transfer-helpers/README.md

+#### NO LONGER MAINTAINED ####

+Please see https://github.com/aldefouw/redcap-api-transfer for a better solution to transfering a project.

 # redcap-project-transfer-helpers

 This project contains PHP libraries that will aid in the transfer of a REDCap project from one server to another.